 Mark Schaefer is an acclaimed marketing consultant, keynote speaker, podcaster, and university educator.
 He is the author of 10 books, including “KNOWN,” “Marketing Rebellion,” and “Cumulative Advantage.”
 His books are used as texts at more than 70 universities, can be found in more than 700 libraries, and have been translated into 15 languages.

-One of Mark's books also talks about three megatrends indicating the community will be a huge part of marketing in the future.
+'Belonging to the Brand', Mark's latest book talks about three megatrends indicating the community will be a huge part of marketing in the future.
 Number one is mental health.
 The issue of mental health grabbed his attention when he saw a headline in New York Times saying Gen Z is the loneliest generation which was very heartbreaking to him.
 Number two is the way of doing advertising and marketing.
 The traditional way isn't working anymore as people are avoiding and blocking ads.
 It has become harder to reach people, especially young people.
 Number three is the technological changes that are enabling new ways to belong.
 Specifically, Web3 tokenized economies, NFTs Metaverse, and artificial intelligence to some extent.
 Mark said young people these days are not on Facebook, LinkedIn, or Twitter but they're on Discord, Fortnite, and little digital campfires hiding out from the rest of the world.
 Mark believes there are vast implications for technology so the community will be a significant part of marketing going forward.

 Mark said great branding is about creating an emotional connection between your brand and your audience so people can have expectations about what you do.
 A lot of brands these days are using social media to reach people they might not normally have connected to, people living in different regions.
 Brands can build a strong relationship with people by persuading them enough to follow their pages or subscribe to them.
 This way, people become the audience of a brand.
 However, the next step of this is community.
 Being a part of a community allows people to become friends, collaborate, and co-create together.
 The focus of the community is helping people connect because if they're connected, they'll want to go there every day.
 You can have people support you in good or bad times in the community which is certainly important in a world where mental health is such a big issue.
 So, unlike the audience, the community is not just good for a business, it's good for the world.
 Nevertheless, Mark stated that it’s really hard to build a community in saturated times like now.
 He has been in marketing for a long time, and he believes this is the hardest time to be in marketing.
 But even though building community is a lot of work, it's rewarding at so many levels.